VideoProc Converter AI

 MX Player Codec

 Step 1.
-Make sure you have the latest version of MX Player installed.
+Open the MX Player app.

-MX Player Custom Codec Zip File Installation
+Install MX Player Custom Codec Zip File

 Method 1.
 Automatic Detection and Installation